Castleford: Governance

 Castleford was established as an urban district, in the administrative county of the West Riding of Yorkshire in 1894 under the Local Government Act 1894, with an urban district council.
 Whitwood and Glasshoughton were added to the district in the 1930s.
 The urban district was incorporated as a municipal borough in 1955.
+Castleford Civic Centre was completed in 1970.

 Following the Local Government Act 1972, the Municipal Borough of Castleford was abolished on 1 April 1974; it then became an unparished area of the City of Wakefield, a metropolitan borough in West Yorkshire.
 Castleford is now controlled by Wakefield Council.
 Three electoral wards cover the town: Airedale and Ferry Fryston; Altofts and Whitwood; and Castleford Central and Glasshoughton.

 Amenities and entertainment

 The town contains the Junction 32 multi-store outlet shopping village and the Xscape leisure complex, both in the Glasshoughton suburb at the south of the town.
 Within Xscape is the large Snozone, which used to have Britain's largest indoor real snow slope; this was later edged out by Chillfactore in Manchester.
 It is also home to Frankie & Benny's and Nando's restaurants.
-It is also home to a 14-screen Cineworld, which underwent a refit in 2018 and is now home to a 4DX screen and a Screen X.
+It was also home to a 14-screen Cineworld, which underwent a refit in 2018 and was home to a 4DX screen and a Screen X. The Cineworld closed on 19 January 2025, with a Vue International cinema replacing it.

-Castleford has an open and an indoor market, a shopping centre on Carlton Street and a retail park; in addition, Asda, Morrisons, Aldi and Co-operative supermarkets are located there.
+Castleford has an open and an indoor market, Carlton Lanes shopping centre (located on Carlton Street) and a retail park; in addition, Asda, Morrisons and Aldi supermarkets are located there.

 In December 2013, the Castleford Forum Museum, a library and heritage museum, opened in a new building.
 The town's library had been in temporary accommodation for two years, while the old site was redeveloped.
 The existing frontage was kept, while the building further back was demolished.
 A new three-floor building was then constructed.